 In 1985, the theatre painted its facade with a mural of its blueprint.
 This bright blue design was featured in national press, including the cover of the magazine Theatre Crafts.
 The front entryway built for the 50th anniversary season realized part of that blueprint.

-TRP’s seats came from the Cedar Theatre, a movie theatre two blocks away that was converted to the Cedar Cultural Center in 1989 (so TRP could replace the seats it had gotten from the bankrupt Leola Movie Theatre).
+TRP’s seats came from the Cedar Theatre, a movie theatre two blocks away that was converted to the Cedar Cultural Center in 1989 (so TRP could finally replace the seats it had gotten from the bankrupt Leola Movie Theatre).

 TRP is one of very few local theatres with all operations under one roof.
 Its 27,500+ square feet houses the stage, rehearsal space, makeup and dressing rooms, a scenic shop and storage, costume shop and storage, props storage, lighting and sound work areas and storage, a recording studio, offices, a library, meeting rooms, and more.